haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Graphics.md

 happens then?

 * The second parameter to SDL.fillRect is a `Maybe SDL.Rect`.
-If it is
-* `Nothing`,
-the whole surface is filled.
+If it is `Nothing`, the whole surface is filled with the given color.
 If it is `Just` a `Rect`, then only the area specified by the rectangle is filled. `Rect` has four arguments the first two are the coordinates of the rectangle's corner, and the other two are its size.
 Change the program to draw a red rectangle in the middle of a completely green surface.

    * Are the coordinates of the rectangle specified from the center of the video surface, from the top-left corner, from the bottom-left corner, or from some